ace1640/server-client/README.md

 # server-client

-simple server / client that sends hello on the client and on the server world (thanks to @unam3dd for helping me out) for the client (windows): Client <ip>
+simple server / client that sends hello on the client and on the server world (thanks to @unam3dd for helping me out).

+for the client (windows): Client <ip>
 for the server (windows): Server 5555